 Genotyping and filtering of whole genome sequence SNP

 What was done: The accessions from the Nordgen genebank and the Core collection accessions were whole genome sequenced.
-Four of the Core collection seeds didn’t germinate in time for the sequencing, resulting in accessions sequenced 574.
+Four of the Core collection seeds didn’t germinate in time for the sequencing, resulting in 574 sequenced core accessions.
 Of the Nordgen accessions, Four were of Latvian origin and therefore excluded.

-GATK: The reads were aligned to the Williams 82 2a reference genome ( (Schmutz et al. 2010).) adapted from GATK Best Practices, keeping MQ30 and biallelic sites and applying a MAF filter of 0.01 in order to remove rare variants from the data, reducing the number of SNPs from 17,648,123 to 10,000,122.
+GATK: The reads were aligned to the Williams 82 2a reference genome ( (Schmutz et al. 2010).)
+Based on GATK Best Practices, keeping MQ30 and biallelic sites and applying a MAF filter of 0.01 in order to remove rare variants from the data, reducing the number of SNPs from 17,648,123 to 10,000,122.
 For a detailed account of programs and commands used see supplementary material:

 Supplementary Material